RayHightower/RayHightower.com/_posts/2019-10-28-zero-to-one.markdown

 ### Building Companies Using Zero to One

-What work is required to take to take a company from Zero to One?
+What work is required to take a company from Zero to One?
 As a first step, the author offers a company-building version of the contrarian question:

 >What valuable company is nobody building?